If you think your holiday schedule is jam-packed, consider the demands on a Radio City Music Hall Rockette.

 But dancers often underestimate the amount of calories they need, Winslow-Redmond said.
 It can take some convincing to get a dancer to eat a peanut butter and jelly sandwich on whole-grain bread, even though it's the perfect, power-packed snack, she said.

 When you're dancing all day long, "that's not going to make you fat.
 It's going to replenish what your body used," she said.

 Her top recommendation for the Rockettes is simple: Eat a breakfast packed with energy and nutrition.
 She suggests a spinach omelet (the recipe is at the end of this article) plus whole-grain toast.
 Once the dancers arrive at the theater, there's little time to eat.

 The time between shows can be as little as an hour and, after so much exercise, sometimes the dancers don't feel like eating.
 But Winslow-Redmond encourages high-quality snacks, such as a banana, yogurt, or a handful of nuts.

 The dancers drink sports drinks between shows, but never energy drinks because they contain too much caffeine.
 And soda is a definite no-no. "Don't even bother," Winslow-Redmond said.
 "It's just wasted calories."

-The Rockettes eat lunch during a longer break.
-According to Winslow-Redmond, pasta salad with chicken, tomatoes, and mozzarella makes an ideal lunch during these busy, dancing days.
+Lunch is provided for the Rockettes during a longer break.
+Pasta salad with chicken, tomatoes, and mozzarella makes an ideal lunch during these busy, dancing days, Winslow-Redmond said.
 Dancers get protein (chicken) along with the carbohydrates in the pasta, and vitamins from the tomatoes.

 Other good dinnertime choices include a grilled chicken breast with a baked potato (leave the skin on) or whole-wheat pasta with tomato sauce and veggies, such as zucchini, yellow squash, and asparagus.